letovesnoi/machine-learning/projects/capstone/capstone_report.md

 <!-- - _Have you visualized a relevant characteristic or feature about the dataset or input data?_ -->
 <!-- - _Is the visualization thoroughly analyzed and discussed?_ -->
 <!-- - _If a plot is provided, are the axes, title, and datum clearly defined?_ -->
+The plots below shows **first 32 spectra and their discretizations** with various step size.
+Mass-to-charge ratio along X axis ranges from 0 to 5 000 and is divided into 100, 500, 1 000, 5 000, 10 000 and 50 000 points.
+The intensities are on Y axis and those of them that fall into one mass-to-charge ratio range are summed.

+We see here that even large step discretization allows to recognize most of the peaks.
+This gives a hope that it's possible to **reduce the dimensionality** of the problem meaning number of features considered by the model **not losing much** in quality at the same time.
+It's necessary to think thoroughly here about a representation of the input spectra since what kind and how many features will consider our algorithm completely depends on it.
+So this is helpful for understanding the data and choosing the model dimensionality and complexity.

 ### Algorithms and Techniques
 <!-- In this section, you will need to discuss the algorithms and techniques you intend to use for solving the problem.
 You should justify the use of each one based on the characteristics of the problem and the problem domain.
 Questions to ask yourself when writing this section: -->